OSGConnect/connectbook/FsurfRemote/ListAndGetOutputs.md

 ##  Getting Outputs

 Depending on the computer resources available, a workflow will typically require 6-12 hours to complete.
-Once a workflow completed successfully, the status of the workflow should be `COMPLETED` as below
+Once a workflow has completed successfully, the status of the workflow should be `COMPLETED` as below

      $ ./fsurf --list --user myuser --password mypassword Current workflows
      Subject    Workflow             Submit time          Cores           Status
      MRN_3       97                   10:00 01-19-2016     2               COMPLETED

-Run the command below to get the output of the completed workflow by referring it's id:
+Run the command below to get the output of the completed workflow by referring its id:

      $ ./fsurf --output --id 97 --user myuser --password mypassword